-Assume that the length of s is n and the total length of the strings in D is m.
-We can solve the problem using dynamic programming: Let f(k) denote the number of ways to construct the prefix s[0...k] using the strings in D. Now f(n-1) gives the answer to the problem, and we can solve the problem in $O(n^2)$ time using a trie structure.
+We can solve the problem using dynamic programming: Let count(k) denote the number of ways to construct the prefix s[0...k] using the strings in D. Now count(n-1) gives the answer to the problem, and we can solve the problem in $O(n^2)$ time using a trie structure.

-However, we can solve the problem more efficiently by using string hashing and the fact that there are at most $O(\sqrt{m})$ distinct string lengths in D. First, we construct a set H that contains all hash values of the strings in D. Then, when calculating a value of f(k), we consider each integer p such that there is a string of length p in D, calculate the hash value of s[k - p + 1...k] and check if it belongs to H. Since there are at most $O(\sqrt{m})$ distinct word lengths, this results in an algorithm whose running time is $O(n\sqrt{m})$ .
+However, we can solve the problem more efficiently by using string hashing and the fact that there are at most $O(\sqrt{m})$ distinct string lengths in D. First, we construct a set H that contains all hash values of the strings in D. Then, when calculating a value of count(k), we go through all values of p such that there is a string of length p in D, calculate the hash value of s[k - p + 1...k] and check if it belongs to H. Since there are at most $O(\sqrt{m})$ distinct string lengths, this results in an algorithm whose running time is $O(n\sqrt{m})$.